An Anatomy-Aware Shared Control Approach for Assisted Teleoperation of Lung Ultrasound Examinations: INTRODUCTION

-The incorporation of data-driven approaches into telehealth devices enhances their predictive capabilities by assisting clinicians in diagnosis and recommendations, towards personalised treatment plans also based on real-time patient data.
-In addition, progress in robotics, haptics, and virtual reality is simplifying remote visits and surgeries, where a physician can examine or operate a patient in a different location using robotic instruments controlled via a telehealth interface.
-The COVID-19 pandemics further underscored the critical role of telehealth in maintaining healthcare access and preventing the spread of infectious diseases, while also opening to new research challenges.
-In particular, in the context of lung ultrasound, researchers have focused on developing standardised procedures~\cite{Soldati2020ProposalCOVID-19,Demi2023NewUltrasound} and enhancing both teleoperated~\cite{Wang2021ApplicationPneumonia,Ye2021Feasibility2019,Tsumura2021Tele-OperativePatients} and autonomous~\cite{Al-Zogbi2021AutonomousDiseases,Tan2023FullyTriage,Zhang2023VisualSystem} robotic ultrasound technologies based on collaborative manipulators.
-Due to the significant anatomical variability across individuals, fully autonomous systems remain a considerable challenge and are not yet ready for widespread implementation in hospitals and healthcare facilities.
-Telepresence and teleoperated robotic systems, instead, have proven to be effective solutions, especially in cases where human decision-making capabilities are still superior to the level of autonomy reached by the intelligence of such systems.
-However, physical telehealth systems require trained experts capable of not only operating remotely machines but also replicating complex medical procedures.
+Despite this, fully autonomous systems are far from widespread implementation in hospitals and healthcare facilities due to their lack of robustness and predictability caused by significant anatomical variability across individuals and medical machines~\cite{jiang2023robotic}.
+Telepresence and teleoperated robotic systems, instead, have proven to be effective solutions, especially in cases where human decision-making is still superior to the level of autonomy reached by the intelligence of such systems.
+However, tele-echography requires trained experts capable of not only operating remote machines but also replicating complex medical procedures.
 Due to these constraints, the number of experts is usually limited and below demand.
 For this reason, user-friendliness and the ability to provide reliable feedback~\cite{fu2023robot}, assist~\cite{huang2024robot-assisted} and train~\cite{shahbazi2013Dual-user} the operator are of paramount importance.
-Virtual fixtures (VF) are one of the widely used tools to provide assistance to a remote operator in a shared control fashion, by constraining a teleoperated robot to stay within/avoid certain regions in space~\cite{bowyer2014active}.
-Although initial approaches envisioned the prior computations of such regions, which is not always feasible, more recent ones tried to exploit visual data~\cite{bettini2004vision,moccia2020vision-based} and point clouds~\cite{ryden2012forbidden} to initialise them.
-However, these methods assume that the constrained region is always directly measurable and can be sensed with cameras.
+Virtual fixtures (VF) represent one of the widely used tools to provide assistance to a remote operator by constraining a teleoperated robot to stay within/avoid certain regions in space~\cite{bowyer2014active} or maintain a target orientation~\cite{shen2024safe}, in a shared-control fashion.
+Although initial approaches envisioned the prior computations of such regions~\cite{Li2007SpatialAnatomy}, more recent ones tried to exploit RGB images~\cite{bettini2004vision,moccia2020vision-based} and point clouds~\cite{ryden2012forbidden,Kastritsi2024PassiveDelays} to initialise them.
+However, these methods assume that the constrained region is always directly measurable and can be sensed with cameras, which is not always feasible, such as in the case of internal organs or bones.